autowarefoundation/lucid_vision_driver/README.md

 1. Download ArenaSDK from [here](https://thinklucid.com/downloads-hub/).
 2. Install ArenaSDK.
 3. Before connecting to the camera you need to set your IP address, for this go to the location where you download ArenaSDK.

-   For example cd /<your_location>/ArenaSDK_Linux_x64/precompiledExamples and at this location run ./IpConfigUtility /list to see cameras IP adresses.Your IP address can be set to 169.254.0.1.
+   For example cd /<your_location>/ArenaSDK_Linux_x64/precompiledExamples and at this location run ./IpConfigUtility /list to see camera's IP adresses.Your IP address can be set to 169.254.0.1.

 4. Clone this driver to <your_workspace>/src/.